stephenmckeon/phrg-test-doubles-lab/README.md

 ## Solving This Lab

 To solve this lab, replace the application objects within the test file with `double`s.
 In each example, you can remove the first three lines that create a `tree`, `branch`, and `leaf` instance.
-Instead, replace these lines with a `double` named 'leaf' that creates all the functionality needed to pass the given expectations.
+Instead, replace these lines with a `double` named 'leaf' that creates the functionality needed to pass the given expectations.

 ## Types of Test Doubles

-There are 5 types common types of test doubles.
-The above example is called a `Mock`.
-These types are
+There are 5 types of test doubles.
+The above is an example a mock.
+These 5 types are:

 - Mocks
 - Stubs